lispcord/lispcord/README.md

   (lambda (msg) (if (string= cmd "ping!") (reply msg "pong!"))))
 ```

-Unlike many other libraries, lispcord is capeable of running an arbitrary amount
+Unlike many other libraries, lispcord is capable of running an arbitrary amount
 of client-instances at the same time.
-Every (non-cache related) function takes
+Every (non-cache related) function takes an optional "bot" parameter,
-and optional "bot" parameter, either via keyword or as an anonymous optional,
+either via keyword or as an anonymous optional,
-with which you can specifiy which instance should execute the action.
+with which you can specifiy what instance should execute the action.
 For convinience, however, lispcord *also* defines a dynamic `*CLIENT*` which
 gets automatically bound to the last instance defined via `DEFBOT`.
 This allows you to